aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 !!! warning
     Available features and variables may vary by platforms, refer to documentation on arista.com for specifics.

+!!! warning
+    All the keys marked as PREVIEW or children of a key marked as PREVIEW are subject to change and are not supported.

 ## Supported designs

 `eos_designs` supports multiple options such as L3LS-EVPN with 3-stage or 5-stage, L2LS and MPLS.
 The sections below highlight these 3 topologies, but you can extend `eos_designs` to support your own topology by using [`node_type_keys`](#node-type-customization) to create your own node type.